-While not permanently debilitating it is certainly not a condition a rider can ignore but thankfully with the skill of top surgeons such as Dr Mir and Dr Dufour they are in excellent hands and back on the grid in record time.
+While not permanently debilitating it is certainly not a condition a rider can ignore but thankfully with the skill of top surgeons such as Dr Mir, Dr Dufour and Dr Roger de Oña they are in excellent hands and back on the grid in record time.